rust-lang/book/nostarch/chapter07.md

 }
 ```

-The `pub mod garden;` means the compiler includes the code it finds in
+The `pub mod garden;` line tells the compiler to include the code it finds in
 *src/garden.rs*, which is:

 Filename: src/garden.rs